- applied for by an individual researcher

 - We go through the applications in Finland and select one candidate per year for approval by the JSPS.

 - The funding is determined and paid by the Japanese research funder Japan Society for the Promotion of Science (JSPS).

 - The beneficiary, the JSPS Postdoctoral Fellow, undertakes to comply with the funding terms and reporting instructions of the JSPS.

-Before you fill in your application in the online services (SARA), carefully read the call text and the funding terms and conditions.
 If the call text and the funding terms and conditions conflict, the terms and conditions should always be considered primary.
 If the translated English or Swedish version of the call text is in conflict with the Finnish call text, the Finnish version should always be considered primary.

 Read the full call text on this page.

 The Research Council of Finland’s mobility funding is based on bilateral agreements and supports our general science policy objectives.
 The mobility funding promotes the international interactions of Finnish researchers as well as the internationalisation of Finnish research environments and thereby strengthens the quality of Finnish research.

 JSPS Postdoctoral Fellowships apply to Japan.
 The funding is based on a bilateral agreement between the Research Council of Finland and the Japan Society for the Promotion of Science (JSPS).

 The funding is intended for the researcher’s own mobility costs (necessary travel and living expenses) for research in Japan.

 The applicant is a researcher who is based in Finland and has close connections to Finland.
 The applicant is required to have obtained a doctoral degree no later than 31 March 2024.
 No more than six years must have passed since the applicant completed their degree before the start of the visit to Japan.